yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

   - Do they contemplate the potential social impacts of their models?

 ### What did you struggle with?
+#### Writing a script that searches for papers that work with cancer
+* Issues with extracting the titles from the selected papers to merge with the MICCAI 2023 to get the metadata
+* Solved by hard coding and many, many attemps/refinements of the script

 ### What would you like to work on next week?
 * Finalize findings from the annotation scheme experiment